tengil242/trumps_marvel/README.md

 - [ ] TODO: Add more info from marvel.com like Powers, Education, Occupation
 - [ ] TODO: Stretch power attributes from 0 - 100 instead of 0-7
 - [ ] TODO: Consider naming of cards.
 Pad with like six digits? like card000242.(jpg|yaml)
-- [ ] TODO: Not sure if all images are in jpg format, .jpg extension is hardcoded to the path...
+- [ ] TODO: Not sure if all images are in jpg format; .jpg extension is hardcoded to the path...
-- [ ] TODO: Web interface, store player information with cookies on client side?
+- [ ] TODO: Web interface: store player information with cookies on client side?
+- [ ] TODO: Web interface: Design it!
+- [ ] TODO: Web interface: Consider technology to be used!
+Angular?
+Vaadin? https://hotframeworks.com/languages/java
 - [ ] TODO: What to do if marvel.com changes?
+Date / revision comparison from mediawiki?
 - [ ] TODO: Review the scraping of A-Z pages / mediawiki URLs ...
 Good enough?
 - [ ] TODO: Player end needs to be implemented.
 - [ ] TODO: Consider google translate / localization ...
 Height / Weight / Bio
 - [ ] TODO: Make a "Mark for review" button!
 Galactus have full score.
-Remove this card?
+Adversary is unrated.
+Remove these?
 - [ ] TODO: Consider scraping from http://comicvine.gamespot.com
+- [ ] TODO: Move these TODOs to proper tracking @ Github...  :-)